Last updated: May 4, 2026

 - Gallatin County (Bozeman): Gallatin City-County Health Department Environmental Health — (406) 582-3120

-- Missoula County: Missoula City-County Health Department Environmental Health
+- Missoula County: Missoula City-County Health Department Environmental Health Division

-Step 6: Obtain Local City/County Permits
+Step 6: Obtain Local Mobile Vendor Permits in Every Operating Jurisdiction

 Step 7: Register Your Vehicle and Secure Insurance